FAQ

 You can choose the week that is most convenient to you:

-There is the possibility of entering at 8:00 am or leaving at 6:00 pm paying a supplement of 5€/morning and/or 5€/afternoon.
+There is the possibility of entering at 8:00 am or leaving at 6:00 pm by paying a supplement of 5€/morning and/or 5€/afternoon.

 Space Camp is a one-week camp for future astronauts, with a different activity each day.
 All days are structured in the following way: